 This tutorial reveals that programming a ball bounce game doesn’t have to be complicated, hence why you now know how to make a ball bounce even beyond edge.

 And if you would like to learn more clever ways to build games like this, check out how to make a scrolling game on Scratch.
-Maybe you are still new to Scratch and would like to expand your horizons, enroll in one of Scratch coding for kids classes and receive the best Scratch training of all!
-There's no risk in trying with our free Scratch class.
+Enroll in one of our Scratch coding for kids classes, and find out how to bring any idea and game to life in Scratch.

 Written by Sandra Dizdarevic, a Create & Learn instructor with 6 years of experience teaching STEM to children in the 3rd through 11th grade.
 She has an Undergraduate as well as a Masters Degree in Management Information Systems from UNO.